Valtice

 Valtice (/cs/; Feldsberg) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 3,600 inhabitants.
+The town is located in the Lower Morava Valley, on the border with Austria.

-It is known as part of Lednice–Valtice Cultural Landscape, a UNESCO World Heritage Site.
+Valtice was probably founded in the 11th century.
+From the 14th century, it was owned by the Liechtenstein family.
+Until 1919, it was a part of Lower Austria.
+Valtice is known as part of Lednice–Valtice Cultural Landscape, a UNESCO World Heritage Site.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Valtice Castle.

 Administrative division

 Valtice consists of two municipal parts (in brackets population according to the 2021 census):